matthewperks/academic-kickstart/content/home/upcomingpublications.md

 * Perks, M. Cease and Desist, Citizens of Azeroth: Vanilla WoW Servers and Copyright Law.

 * Perks, M. Regulating In-Game Monetization: The Implications of Regulatory Pluralism on Games Production.

-* Percy-Campbell, J. and Perks, M. Queer Surveillance and HIV-disclosure on Grindr.